 6.5.1 Applicability to language

 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.5 partially applies to Python.

+The possibility exists (?) for arrays with holes.
+Does Python index by the label or by the underlying position.

+Surprising relational results (?)

+Repeated values seem to hide the second label that uses the value.=> indexing by value, which imples holes.

+Can we use negative values.

+Can we get at values that are between 2 others.

 An enum module was introduced in Python v3.4 which allows for better iteration and value comparison than most previous user-developed methods.
 An example of the new enum module is: